Hridayendra Shah

-Hridayendra Shah (हृदयेन्द्र शाह) (born 30 July 2002) is a member of the Nepalese Royal Family (now deposed) and was the second in line to Nepal's royal throne.
-The monarchy was officially abolished on 28 May 2008.
-Until the abolition of the monarchy he was known in Nepal by the title Nava Yuvaraj.
+Hridayendra Shah (हृदयेन्द्र शाह) (born 30 July 2002) is a member of the former Nepalese royal family.
+Until the monarchy was abolished on 28 May 2008, he was the second in line to the Nepalese throne.
+During that time, he was known by the title of Nava Yuvaraj (Nepali: नवयुवराज navayuvarāj).

 Nava Yuvaraj

-Prince Hridayendra was born at 12:49 pm in the Narayanhity Royal Palace in Kathmandu to Paras Bir Bikram Shah Dev, Crown Prince of Nepal and Crown Princess Himani Rajya Lakshmi Devi Shah.
+Prince Hridayendra was born at 12:49 pm in the Narayanhity Royal Palace in Kathmandu to Crown Prince Paras Bir Bikhram Shah Dev and Himani Rajya Lakshmi Devi Shah.

 His grandfather Gyanendra Bir Bikram Shah Dev is the deposed king of Nepal and his grandmother is deposed queen Komal Rajya Lakshmi Devi Shah, a member of the Rana dynasty.
-Through his mother he is descended from the Indian princely family of Sikar, which belongs to the Shekhawat clan.
+On his mother's side, he is descended from the Indian princely family of Sikar, which belongs to the Shekhawat clan.
 Following Hindu custom he was officially named Hridayendra Bir Bikram Shah Dev in a ceremony at the Narayanhity Royal Palace eleven days after his birth.